Environmental epidemiology: Landmark Studies

+In 1979, pediatrician Herbert Needleman published a cross-sectional study in the New England Journal of Medicine examining the relationship between chronic low-level lead exposure and cognitive development in children.
+The study demonstrated that Boston-area children with higher accumulations of lead had, on average, five or six fewer IQ points than those with lower accumulations who were of the same neighborhood, ethnic background, and economic status.
+This study produced important results because it established that environmental contamination at levels previously regarded as “normal” could still be dangerous in industrialized countries which was a paradigm shift from the consensus at the time that poisoning generally happened in terms of acute exposure.
+These findings were instrumental in convincing the Centers for Disease Control and Prevention to issue guidelines for the diagnosis and management of lead poisoning in children, in prompting the Environmental Protection Agency to mandate the removal of lead from gasoline.
+U.S. An eleven-year follow-up study published in 1990 confirmed the persistence of these cognitive deficits into young adulthood, reinforcing the original findings and strengthening the case for primary prevention.

 Ethics

 Environmental epidemiology studies often identify associations between pollutants in the air, water, or food and adverse health outcomes; these findings can be inconvenient for polluting industries.
 Environmental epidemiologists are confronted with significant ethical challenges because of the involvement of powerful stakeholders who may try to influence the results or interpretation of their studies.
 Epidemiologic findings can sometimes have direct effects on industry profits.
 Because of these concerns, environmental epidemiology maintains guidelines for ethical practice.
 The International Society for Environmental Epidemiology (ISEE) first adopted ethics guidelines in the late 1990s.
 The guidelines are maintained by its Ethics and Philosophy Committee, one of the earliest, active, and enduring ethics committees in the field of epidemiology.
 Since its inception in 1991, the Committee has taken an active role in supporting ethical conduct and promulgating Ethics Guidelines for Environmental Epidemiologists.
 The most recent Ethics Guidelines were adopted in 2023.